Yellow Ledbetter (The Vampire Diaries): Reviews

 Stephanie Flasher from TV After Dark gave the episode a B rating saying that overall it was a nice follow up from the season premiere but the choice of the writer of the episode, Julie Plec, to remove Elena's memories was bold.
 "All and all this episode was a fairly good episode to follow up with the season six premiere.
 However, it seemed rather counter-productive to make Damon seen as a monster in Elena's mind, but definitely resets the show in a way."

 Leigh Raines from TV Fanatic rated the episode with 4/5, same as Rebecca Serle of Vulture, while Rebecca Jane Stokes from Den of Geek rated it with 3/5 stating that after this episode, Damon and Bonnie need their own spin-off.

 Ashley Dominique of Geeked Out Nation rated the episode with 6.9/10 saying that it was a downside for the audience to be dragged through Elena's experience of losing her memories for Damon and totally unnecessary.
 "Enzo's return to TVD isn't enough to make up for the borderline memory lane episode.
 Despite the interesting elements introduced, none of them was progressing at a speed to keep them entertaining."

-Lindsay Sperling from We Got This Covered gave the episode a good review saying that it didn't reveal all the answers but it pointed us in the right direction.
-"The Vampire Diaries gave fans a healthy dose of everything they could have wanted – flashbacks, messy bits, and the return of Enzo (who we love to hate!).
-Season six is off to a fantastic start."

 Caroline Preece of Den of Geek gave a good review to the episode saying that the show remembers how to be great again.
 "Yellow Ledbetter was a fantastic episode of a show that has had very few fantastic episodes in the last couple of years [...]
 Last week’s premiere may have felt a little more like business as usual, but Yellow Ledbetter proved that something significant has changed over the summer, and season six could potentially take the show back to the heights of seasons one and two."

 Stephanie Hall from K Site TV also gave a good review saying that the episode was impressive and praising the writing of Julie Plec, saying that it was "snarky and wonderful".